EEGNet: A Compact Convolutional Network for EEG-based Brain-Computer Interfaces: Acknowledgments

-This project was sponsored by the U.S. Army Research Laboratory under CAST 076910227001, ARL-H70-HR52, ARL-74A-HRCYB and through Cooperative Agreement Number W911NF-10-2-0022.
+This project was sponsored by the U.S. Army Research Laboratory under ARL-H70-HR52, ARL-74A-HRCYB and through Cooperative Agreement Number W911NF-10-2-0022.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.